How To Watch the NFL Without Cable

 Add-ons and feature upgrades can increase the monthly cost as well.
 But most plans with in-market and primetime NFL channels are around the $80.00 range.

 Perhaps you want extra yardage with your streaming TV plan.
 As we alluded to in the previous section, live TV streaming services will get you in-market and primetime NFL games.
-But you’ll still miss out on the out-of-market matchups that air across CBS and FOX on Sunday afternoons.
+But you’ll need NFL Sunday Ticket to get the out-of-market matchups that air across CBS and FOX on Sunday afternoons.

 3. NFL Plus: one service to rule them all

 The cheapest all-in-one streaming service for watching the NFL is NFL+.
 Forged from the ashes of NFL Game Pass, NFL+ offers two subscription plans.
-Its basic plan is $4.99 a month and comes with live in-market and primetime NFL games for phone and tablet users.
-But for $9.99 a month, NFL+ Premium users get full-length replays of every NFL game—meaning you can watch out-of-market games, but you must wait until after the final whistle.
+Its basic plan is $6.99 a month and includes live in-market and primetime NFL games for phone and tablet users.
+But for $14.99 a month, NFL+ Premium users get NFL Network, NFL RedZone, and full-length replays of every NFL game—meaning you can watch every out-of-market game after the final whistle.

 If you’re on a tight budget, NFL+ is one of the best ways to watch football games without cable.
 Its device limitations are annoying for watching live games, but having access to full-game replays is a great feature.
 NFL+ even has an on-demand library of shows and documentaries like A Football Life and Hard Knocks.